romaintrovallet/tutorials/NCS_UART_DFU.md

 ```

 (If you don't know what 'name' is, go to **First MCUmgr Config**)
-You should have the list of the image
+You should have the list of images that are on target

 Adapt and copy this command: